marcoshidalgonunes/CheckDigit/src/CheckDigit/README.md

 ## License

-This project is licensed under the GPL-3.0 License.
+This library is licensed under the [GNU General Public License v3.0](../LICENSE).

 ## Contributing